Shopify/eslint-plugin-shopify/docs/rules/prefer-singular-enums.md

 ## When Not To Use It

-If you have established coding standards using a different naming convention for TypeScript Enums, you can safely disable this rule.
+If you have established coding standards using a different naming convention for TypeScript enums, you can safely disable this rule.